ShiZhan/fs-crawler/README.md

 Triple Graph based Meta-data storage - TriGraM

-At current stage, TriGraM act as a console to Jena, and provide a few crawlers for capturing file system metadata, with example SPARQL scripts to do management tasks such as querying duplicated files, searching empty directories etc.
+At current stage, TriGraM act as a portable console to Jena.
+It can be deployed as a single jar, and provide a few crawlers for capturing file system meta-data, with example SPARQL scripts to do management tasks such as querying duplicated files, searching empty directories etc.

 How to use
 ----------